• Skip to primary navigation

 where,

-Since the op-amp is configured as a voltage follower the output voltage remains equal to the input voltage at the non-inverting terminal.
+Op-amp is in voltage follower mode so output voltage remains equal to input voltage at non-inverting pin.

 How to Build: